-There is no doubt that mycorrhizae play the important role in plant growth.
+There is no doubt that mycorrhizae play an important role in plant growth.
 They help build soil aggregate structure to provides plant roots with a better & healthy environment to healthy and strong growth.
-Their symbiotic relationship with plants helps them access extra water and nutrients source in soil.
+Their symbiotic relationship with plants helps them access extra water and nutrients sources in soil.

-Mycorrhizae is symbiotic association between a fungus and a plant.
-The term mycorrhizae refers to the role of the fungus in the plant’s rhizosphere, its root system.
+Mycorrhizae is a symbiotic association between a fungus and a plant.
+The term mycorrhizae refer to the role of the fungus in the plant’s rhizosphere, its root system.
 Mycorrhizae play important roles in plant nutrition, soil microenvironment.

 How does it work

 A mycorrhiza grows after the germination of a fungal spore.
 From this spore emerge threadlike organisms that gradually penetrate the root epidermis (form hyphae).
-Which create a symbiotic relationship increasing the plants ability to uptake fixed nutrients and water, improving plant performance.
+This creates a symbiotic relationship increasing the plant’s ability to uptake fixed nutrients and water, improving plant performance.

 Types of mycorrhizae

-Endomycorrhizal fungi is one of the major types of known mycorrhizae.
-Unlike ectomycorrhizae which form a system of hyphae that grow around the cells of the root, the hyphae of the endomycorrhizae not only grow inside the root of the plant but penetrate the root cell walls and become enclosed in the cell membrane as well.
+Endomycorrhizal fungi are one of the major types of known mycorrhizae.
+Unlike ectomycorrhizae which form a system of hyphae that grow around the cells of the root, the hyphae of the endomycorrhizal not only grow inside the root of the plant but penetrate the root cell walls and become enclosed in the cell membrane as well.

 This makes for a more invasive symbiotic relationship between the fungi and the plant.
 The penetrating hyphae create a greater contact surface area between the hyphae of the fungi and the plant.
 This heightened contact stimulates a greater transfer of nutrients in plants.